How To Make Nigerian Chicken Stew – Recipench’s Family-Friendly One-Pot Comfort

 Instructions

-• Step 3: Heat oil in a large pot or Dutch oven, brown the chicken pieces on both sides until golden, then remove and reserve any juices or stock.
+• Phase2 / Step2: Brown the chicken pieces on both sides until golden, then remove and set aside

 Notes

-• For a lighter version, you can remove excess oil after frying the sauce base, and serve with cauliflower rice or steamed veggies instead of heavier starches.
+• For a lighter version, remove excess oil after cooking and serve with cauliflower rice or steamed vegetables

 • Brown the chicken before simmering: Searing the chicken first helps lock in juices and adds depth to the eventual sauce—technique supported by guidelines in [How to Pan‑Sear Any Meat or Vegetable] .